1. How much sugarcane is produced in Brazil and around the world?

 2. How important is sugarcane to meeting Brazil’s energy needs?

 Sugarcane ethanol and bioelectricity produced from leftover fibers, stalks and leaves make sugarcane the largest source of renewable energy in Brazil.
-Sugarcane provides 15% of the country’s total energy supply, second only to oil and ahead of hydroelectricity.
-Almost forty percent of the country’s gasoline needs have been replaced by sugarcane ethanol – making gasoline the alternative fuel in Brazil.
+Sugarcane provides almost 17% of the country’s total energy supply, second only to oil and ahead of hydroelectricity.
+More than forty percent of the country’s gasoline needs have been replaced by sugarcane ethanol – making gasoline the alternative fuel in Brazil.
 Learn more about Brazil’s diverse energy matrix.

 3. How does sugarcane ethanol help mitigate global warming ?